TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 Obviously, it's important to commemorate those we've lost, and flying a flag for them is a very common way to do so.
 Adding this to a pride flag helps us give them representation after we've lost them, and to not forget their struggles and contributions.

-Representing the transgender community in this flag further calls out the trans erasure and division within the GSM community, from transphobic people calling to rename "LGBT" to "LGB", to outright harassment and violence.
+Representing the transgender community in this flag further calls out the trans erasure and division within the GRSM community, from transphobic people calling to rename "LGBT" to "LGB", to outright harassment and violence.

 ### Intersex Variant ###